-(II) Risks in relation to the fluctuations in exchange rates
+(II) Exposure to foreign exchange risks

 Given the fluctuations in the global economy and the tightening and easing of monetary policies by different countries, the Group may be exposed to risks of fluctuations in exchange rates arising from those factors.
-As revenue denominated in USD from overseas operations accounts for approximately 40.7% of the total revenue of the Group for the year ended December 31, 2019, mainly used in overseas purchase of raw material.
+As revenue denominated in USD from overseas operations accounts for approximately 41.2% (2019: 40.7%) of the total revenue of the Group for the year ended December 31, 2020, mainly used in overseas purchase of raw material.
 The operation expenses of Prinx Thailand is mainly denominated in THB.
 Therefore, the Group is exposed to foreign exchange risks with respect to US dollars ("USD") and Thai Baht ("THB").
 The occurrence of significant fluctuations in exchange rates will affect the results of the Group.
 Exchange rate fluctuations and market trends have always been a concern of the Group.
 In this regard, the Company will strengthen the supervision on foreign currency transactions as well as the scale of foreign currency assets and liabilities, and may manage the potential fluctuations in exchange rates by optimizing the settlement currency of export trades and utilizing exchange rate financial instruments and other proactive preventive measures.
 The Group and the Company may consider entering into forward exchange contracts or currency swap contracts to mitigate the foreign exchange risk.
-During the Reporting Period, the Group entered into currency swap contracts to mitigate the foreign exchange risk.
-As at December 31, 2019, these currency swap contracts were due.
+During the Reporting Period, the Group reduced foreign exchange risks through forward foreign transactions, and the related contracts had expired.

-(III) Impacts caused by tariff and anti-dumping and countervailing security duty imposed by the United States government on products imported from the PRC
+(III) Impacts caused by tariff and anti-dumping and countervailing security duty imposed by the United States government on products imported from the PRC and Thailand